Two Completely Opposite Personalities

 Gruden Arrives In Tampa With High Expectation And Builds His Offense

-Gruden came in and in his first year made some changes to the roster.
+Gruden came in, and in his first year, made some changes to the roster.
 Between 8-10 different players were now starting.
-Gruden brought in players like Joe Jurevicius, Keenan McCardell, Tight End Ken Dilger, and running back Michael Pittman, who replaced Warrick Dunn after he signed with the Falcons.
-The Defense even had a couple of new faces from the year before as well.
+Gruden brought in players like Joe Jurevicius, Keenan McCardell, Tight End Ken Dilger, and running back Michael Pittman, who replaced Warrick Dunn after signing with the Falcons.
+The defense even had a couple of new faces from the year before as well.
 Jon instituted a variation of his West Coast Offense with Brad Johnson in the shotgun.
-Monte Kiffin made sure the defense didn’t skip a beat and with that much different new Bucs Offense went on to upset Philly in the NFC Championship game and then absolutely destroy the Raiders in Super Bowl XXVII.
+Monte Kiffin made sure that the defense didn’t skip a beat and with that much different new Bucs Offense went on to upset Philly in the NFC Championship game and then absolutely destroy the Raiders in Super Bowl XXVII.

 Gruden Makes It Happen, And Deserves Better From This Great City

-So in fact, Gruden didn’t win with Dungy’s players.
-He won with some of Dungy’s, and some of his own.
-More importantly it was Dungy’s Style of Defense that so suited the players and Gruden’s offensive style that so suited his offensive players that finally made the Bucs the best team in the NFL.
-It took Both coach’s but make no mistake about it, Dungy couldn’t get to the Super Bowl with his own players.
+So, in fact, Gruden didn’t win with Dungy’s players.
+He won with some of Dungy’s and some of his own.
+More importantly, it was Dungy’s Style of Defense that so suited the players and Gruden’s offensive style that suited his offensive players that finally made the Bucs the best team in the NFL.
+It took Both coaches, but make no mistake about it; Dungy couldn’t get to the Super Bowl with his own players.
 Jon Gruden came in and got it done in his very first year, no less.
 Many fans blame Jon for breaking up the Super Bowl team a few years later.
 The fact of it all is, over time, teams change.
 It’s a business.
 Players move on in a league built for such changes.
 It’s time for the fans to get over it and recognize the Biggest, and by far the best thing, that the Bucs have ever done is win that Super Bowl in the way they did.
-There are teams that have never been, Teams like the Vikings, and Bills have been there four times, and never tasted victory.
-We are frothing at the mouth right now, to get back to one.
-Isn’t it so Buccaneer that the only coach to actually lead them to the promised land, (and the franchise’s most winningest coach), gets so little respect and admiration from the fans?
-If he was standing in front of me now, I would kiss him on the mouth, hug him, pat him on the shoulder and tell him “Thank you, Jon!
+There are teams that have never been teams like the Vikings and Bills have been there four times and never tasted victory.
+We are frothing at the mouth right now to get back to one.
+Isn’t it so Buccaneer that the only coach to actually lead them to the promised land (and the franchise’s most winningest coach) gets so little respect and admiration from the fans?
+If he were standing in front of me now, I would kiss him on the mouth, hug him, pat him on the shoulder and tell him, “Thank you, Jon!
 You’re my hero!”
 He deserves better from the fans he brought a Lombardi trophy!